-(I wrote this for my employer’s blog – Fast Horse.
+(I wrote this for my former employer’s blog – Fast Horse.
 Check ‘em out.

 In my short time in the professional world, it’s become clear that the nerds will soon rule the world.
 Employers are looking for candidates who know an industry and have the technical toolkit to help adapt to new economic models.
 It’s a rough scene for the nerd-impaired: venn diagrams pass for humor, and you couldn’t avoid watching the entire United States geek out about the iPad a few weeks ago.
 But the reports of Nerdmerica may be overblown.
 A recent study by the Department of Commerce showed that 30% of the United States never uses the internet: no email, no facebook, no Farmville.
 I’d love to report that people are taking a break from the digital world to focus on the simpler things, like spending time with their families and beard-growing.
 The bulk of non-internet users, however, report more troubling reasons: they don’t own a computer or have the skills to go online.

 Think for a second about where you’d be without the internet.
 I’ve found my last job and apartment online, and I don’t see myself severing my digital ties anytime soon.
 I’m concerned for the millions of people on the wrong side of the digital divide.
 Our ability to improve ourselves professionally and seek out important information increasingly requires high-speed internet.
 How many well-paying jobs welcome applicants who don’t have email addresses?

 The online tools that empower individuals — education, social networking, and health information — are inaccessible to many of the people who could benefit most from them.
 Many cities offer free computer and internet access at public libraries, but there is never enough computer time for everyone.
 When we seriously underfund our libraries, we’re not just cutting magazine subscriptions, we’re trimming a service that our neediest citizens rely on.
 But I’ll get back to something nerdy.